gemfarmer/sandbox-coop/README.md

 * users with special (contributor) privileges.
 Can edit certain areas of the site
 * general users. no editing priveleges. can comment or buy things

-###TODO admin branch
-* start building a /admin route from client side
-* connect /admin route to api
-* figure out how to have multiple mongodb connections
-* figure out how to have multiple mongostore connectiosn
-* add admin database
-* connect admin database with fullstack db
-* figure out how to connect to multiple MONGO_URI